-Example 2:

-Understanding social sustainability in new housing developments for The Berkeley Group
+Example 2: Understanding social sustainability in new housing developments

-Social Life was commissioned in 2012 by The Berkeley Group to develop a way of measuring the social sustainability - the wellbeing of residents and strength of a community - of their existing developments.
-We developed a framework, published in the report "Creating Successful Communities", initially tested on four developments.
+Social Life was commissioned in 2012 by The Berkeley Group to develop a way of measuring the social sustainability of their housing developments.
+The framework is published in the report "Creating Successful Communities"6, this was tested on four developments.

-The Berkeley Group's social sustainability framework is based on three core dimensions: social and cultural life; voice and influence; and amenities and infrastructure.
+The Berkeley Group's social sustainability framework is based on three core dimensions: social and cultural life; voice and influence; and amenities and infrastructure, adapted from Social Life's social ssutainability framework.
 Sitting below these dimensions are 13 different criteria, constructed from 45 questions drawn from national surveys.
 A residents survey is used to assess how well actual resident opinion compares to predicted data.

 Social Life has carried out assessments on three London developments at the mid-point of construction, including Kidbrooke Village, Beaufort Park and Woolwich Arsenal in southeast London7.
-We have evolved the approach with Berkeley to devise a methodologoy for assessing the social sustainability of developments before they are built, either before or after planning consent.
+We have evolved the approach with Berkeley to devise a method to assess the social sustainability of developments before they are built, either before or after planning consent.
 Berkeley have now adopted this approcah across all their new developments.